-Chairman, Division of Natural Science; Professor of Natural Science
+Chairman, Division of Natural Sciences & Mathematics; Professor of Natural Sciences & Mathematics

 BA, MA Biology, San Francisco State University